jiyee/SwiftRewriter/Architecture.md

 All of these steps are encapsulated and run by `ObjectiveC2SwiftRewriter` within the frontend's main target.

-An overview of the steps taken is described bellow.
+An overview of the steps taken is described below.

 ---
 ## 1. Source lang parsing